thebosslol66/OBERON_GROSDIDIER_CARFERRY/README.md

 ## Row

 Manage vehicles in unique row.
 We implements comparable to sort easly rows when adding and removing vehicle from Wedge.

+## Accounting

+The purpose of this class is to simplify the creation of the ticket price by returning to the main class (boat) the value of the trip for the type of vehicle requested.
+The prices are stored in the class as a variable.

+## Ticket

+This class allows to retrieve and store all the information related to the ticket.
+The total price of the ticket is stored in the variable price, the methods are used to retrieve the other information about the ticket contained in the other classes.

+## Comparable

+It allows to sort the tickets in order to be able to store them in the variable "Set" From the Boat class

+## Position

+This class stores the position of the car linked to a ticket.
+The column is stored in the form of INT to allow the application to be adapted if a cargo has more than two parking lanes.

+## Vehicle

+The Vehicle class is inherited by two classes: Car and Truck.
+The class stores the information of the vehicle: Its driver its size is weight and the ticket that is assigned to it.
+Its daughter classes allow to store additionally for a car its number of passengers and for a truck its weight.